AnaGlorija/go-cyber/x/energy/spec/00_concepts.md

 The route is consists of a source, destination, value (volts and amperes), and alias.

-Account or contract may only have fixed amount routes that adjust with the `MaxRoutes` parameter with network governance.
+Account or contract may only have a fixed amount of routes that adjust with the `MaxRoutes` parameter with network governance.

 ## Routing of Energy

 - routing of volts will increase or decrease the bandwidth of the dedicated account
-    - onboard new neurons to a network allowing creating of cyberlinks
+    - onboard new neurons to a network, allowing creating of cyberlinks
     - adjust maximum cyberlinks rate of given dedicated account
     - adjust maximum cyberlinks rate of a given business
     - adjust maximum cyberlinks rate of a given community